exothermic88/NCOS/README.md

 ```bash
 ncos-setup
 ```
-3. Follow the setup prompts (if unsure about what to select, just select the default option).
+3. Follow the setup prompts (if unsure about what to select, choose the default option).
 4. Reboot the system

 ## Getting Started